romulodl/ttj-indicators/README.md

 ## Usage

-Find an indicator, copy the code and use it in your strategy.
+Find an indicator, copy the code, uncomment the area for C1/C2/C3 and use it in your strategy.

 #### How to add an indicator here